Hawke’s Bay Life September 1973

 There’s nothing like a night out at the D.B.
 Heretaunga Hotel, enjoy a quiet drink in one of the many intimate bars.
 On the other hand if you’re in the mood there’s entertainment and music.

 While you’re there round off a perfect evening with a superb meal in the restaurant.
-Find food delights your palate whilst the mellow voice of Margaret Kitt soothes away your troubles.
+Find [Fine] food delights your palate whilst the mellow voice of Margaret Kitt soothes away your troubles.
 Try it soon!

 Photo captions –